CryptoLinkTech/ERC721Bridgeable/README.md

 ## Overview

-By using the ERC20Bridgeable token extension, a project can enable their token to be fully and natively cross chain just as easily as launching a standard non-bridgeable token.
+By using the ERC721Bridgeable NFT extension, a project can enable their token to be fully and natively cross chain just as easily as launching a standard non-bridgeable token.
 Developers are still free to add in their own tokenomics and features.

 ## Security